Get your copy of the ACSM CPT exam cheat sheet. It helps immensely for studying for the exam.

 The goal of marketing is bringing the buyer and the seller together.

-The first premise of relationship marketing is having and emphasizing the personal relationships with clients.
-This is supported through the idea that clients have a deep desire for trusting the provider of business and they are just inherently loyal.
+The first premise of relationship marketing is having and emphasizing personal relationships with clients.
+This is supported by the idea that clients have a deep desire to trust the provider of business and are inherently loyal.

-The second premise of relationship marketing is focusing on keeping clients as opposed to new ones.
+The second premise of relationship marketing is focusing on keeping clients instead of new ones.